silsgs/pyqm-textbook_25-26.github.io/docs/_build/html/_sources/index.md

 ## Overview

+Monday sessions will be lectures introducing new concepts and libraries, while Tuesday sessions will be face-to-face (F2F) tutorials where students can work on exercises and receive assistance.

+- Monday 3pm - 6pm
+- Tuesday 10am - 11pm

 | Week | Day            | Format           | Topic                                                                    |
 |------|----------------|------------------|--------------------------------------------------------------------------|
 | 1    | Mo.
 Sept.
 15th | Lecture          | [Conda envs., Git and Python fundamentals](01_all/Week1-intro.md)        |